LLNL/axom/src/axom/primal/docs/sphinx/opintersect.rst

 ^^^^^^^^^^^^

 The intersection test is provided by ``intersect()``.
-It takes two primitives and returns a boolean if the primitives intersect.
+It takes two primitives and returns a boolean indicating if the primitives intersect.
 Some overloads return the point of intersection in an output argument.
 The overloads for ``intersect()`` are summarized in the table below.

 +-------------------+-------------------+--------------------------------------+